Aryeh Cohen

 Aryeh Cohen at the "Jews and Black Theory" conference, May 2024, Harvard University.

 Aryeh Cohen is an American rabbi and scholar who serves as a professor of Rabbinic Literature at American Jewish University.
 His scholarship focuses on the Talmud, Jewish ethics, and social justice.

 Education

 Cohen received his BA in Philosophy and Jewish Thought from the Hebrew University of Jerusalem.
 He was ordained as a rabbi by the Ziegler School of Rabbinic Studies and received his Ph.D. from Brandeis University.

 Career

 Cohen has held appointments at American Jewish University since 1995.
-He was Chair of Jewish Studies in the College of Arts and Science from 1995–2000 and Chair of Rabbinic Studies in the Ziegler School from 2001–2005.
+He was Chair of Jewish Studies in the College of Arts and Science from 1995 to 2000 and Chair of Rabbinic Studies in the Ziegler School from 2001 to 2005.

 Cohen has also taught at Hebrew Union College/Jewish Institute of Religion, the Reconstructionist Rabbinical College and at Brandeis University.

 Activism

 Cohen is also the Rabbi-in-Residence for Bend the Arc: A Jewish Partnership for Justice in Southern California.
 He has been active in protesting deportations carried out by ICE and “zero tolerance” US immigration policies.

 In 2017, Cohen was one of the rabbis who signed a statement by Jewish Veg encouraging veganism for all Jews.

 Cohen is one of the founders of the Shtibl minyan.